 The current system gives the mayor little power, reserving most real powers to 14 city councilmen.
 Many of these city councilmen have a simple mission: lord over their fiefdoms (districts), obstruct everything but their pet causes, and screw the rest of the city.
 James Fantroy is a poster child for this kind of selfish idiocy.
-Morons like Fantroy are why Dallas has lost its way, and their constant obstructionism blocks realistic reforms or real leadership.
+Examples like Fantroy are why Dallas has lost its way, and their constant obstructionism blocks realistic reforms or real leadership.

 Like it or not, as long as we have a weak mayor, Dallas City Council will always be a cesspit of dissent, incapable of leading the city in any comprehensive, productive endeavor.